-Coronavirus kills 3 in a single family; several remain ill
+Coronavirus kills 4 in a single family; several remain ill

 FREEHOLD, N.J.
-(AP) — A New Jersey family is mourning the loss of three of its members to COVID-19, and several others remain ill.
+(AP) — A fourth member of a New Jersey family died Thursday from COVID-19.

-Freehold resident Grace Fusco died Wednesday night, shortly after son Carmine Fusco died in Pennsylvania.
-Several days earlier, Grace Fusco’s daughter, Rita Fusco-Jackson, also died.
-The New York Times confirmed Grace Fusco’s death Wednesday through a relative.
+Vincent Fusco died Thursday morning at a hospital in Freehold, NJ.com reported.
+His death was confirmed by Roseann Paradiso Fodera, an attorney and relative.
+Fusco’s mother, Grace Fusco, died Wednesday night, hours after another son, Carmine Fusco, died in Pennsylvania.

-In her final hours, Grace Fusco wasn’t aware her two children had died, the relative, Roseann Paradiso Fodera, told the newspaper.
-Carmine Fusco died Wednesday night hours before his mother at a hospital in northeastern Pennsylvania, where he lived.
-A relative confirmed his death, which was the first in Pennsylvania caused by the virus, to the Morning Call of Allentown.
+A sister, Rita Fusco-Jackson, died last Friday.
+In her final hours, Grace Fusco wasn’t aware her two children had died, Paradiso Fodera, told the newspaper.

+Carmine Fusco died Wednesday at a hospital in northeastern Pennsylvania, where he lived.
+A sister confirmed his death, which was the first in Pennsylvania caused by the virus, to the Morning Call of Allentown.

 Carmine Fusco and Rita Fusco-Jackson, who were both in their 50s, were “the most wonderful brother and sister that anybody can have,” their sister, Andriana Fusco, told the newspaper. ““They were good people.
 I don’t know why this is happening.
 They didn’t deserve this, they’re too young.”